takitakitanana/fuzzmask/README.md

 # fuzzmask

-A tool designed to obfuscate and m''*+"Sk" PowerShell commands.
+A tool designed to obfuscate and m*?k paths in PowerShell.

 ## Quick Start